 Thresholds are then obtained from the resulting classifier distributions by using either the 5 % or 10 % percentile for a minimum threshold, or the 90 % or 95 % percentile in case of a maximum threshold.
-The choice of using the more strict (10 %/90 %) or less strict (5 %/95 %) percentile thresholds depends on the sensor.
-Due to its larger footprint and therefore an expected higher degree of surface-type mixing, we chose the more strict thresholds for Envisat RA-2, and the less strict thresholds for CryoSat-2 due to its smaller footprint.
+The choice of using the more strict (10 %/90 %) or less strict (5 %/95

+%) percentile thresholds depends on the sensor.
+Due to its larger footprint and therefore an expected higher degree of surface-type mixing, we chose the more strict thresholds for ERS-1/2 RA as well as Envisat RA-2, and the less strict thresholds for CryoSat-2 due to its smaller footprint.
 For example, in order to derive thresholds for the detection of leads, the 5 %/10 % percentiles of the sea-ice backscatter and pulse-peakiness distributions would be used alongside the 90 %/95 % percentile of the leading-edge-width distribution.
-The final thresholds for ERS-1 and ERS-2 are yet to be determined, but initial versions are included in Tables 5-1 through Table 5-5.

 The whole procedure, starting with randomly sampling 1 % from the initial monthly stack, is then repeated ten times.
-In a last step, the average minimum/maximum thresholds for each classifier, surface-type class, and month in the sensor overlap period are estimated.
+In the last step, the average minimum/maximum thresholds for each classifier, surface-type class, and month in the sensor overlap period are estimated.
 These thresholds are summarized in Table 5-1 through Table 5-5 and are used for all months in the complete climate data record.
+Note the threshold units are in % for sea ice concentration (SIC), dB for backscatter (SIG0), and unitless for pulse peakiness (PP) and leading edge width (LEW) due to the last two being calculated over range bins.

-Table 5-1: Metrics for ocean surface-type classification of waveform data for all sensors, hemispheres, and radar modes
+Table 5-1: Metrics for ocean surface-type classification of waveform data for allsensors, hemispheres, and radar modes